top of page

 Drip irrigation

-Drip irrigation is one the most popular types of crop irrigation systems.
+Drip irrigation is one of the most popular types of crop irrigation systems.
 Drip irrigation is a method of irrigation where water is applied directly to the soil, at a rate that is measured for each individual plant.
 Therefore, it is highly customizable and helps to reduce water usage.

 Drip irrigation is the simplest form of water delivery, and it can be used with a timer, a pump, a filter and controller (used to control multiple zones), or even valves and pressure regulators.
 The drip system has many different components that are used together to deliver water directly onto your plants' roots.